 Volvo Cars is in the forefront when it comes to working with sustainable and natural materials in its cars, and the Concept Recharge is another proof point of its commitment to push forward with this ambition.

-The seat cushions and touch surfaces on the door are made from an environmentally responsible material that contains Tencel™ fibres from cellulose.
+The seat cushions and touch surfaces on the door are made from an environmentally responsible material that contains Tencel™ fibers from cellulose.
 This fabric has a great durable strength and is soft to the skin.
-By using Tencel fibres, which have been produced through a highly water- and energy-efficient process, Volvo designers can reduce the use of plastics in interior parts.
+By using Tencel fibers, which have been produced through a highly water- and energy-efficient process, Volvo designers can reduce the use of plastics in interior parts.

 On the exterior, the front and rear bumpers as well as the sill moldings also consist of flax composite.
 Using a flax composite both inside and out in this way results in a significant reduction of plastics used.

 “With the Concept Recharge, we’ve created a comfortable and functional family space,” said Lisa Reeves, Head of Interior Design.
 “The cabin offers sophisticated forms through the use of natural materials and the harmonization of textures and tones, reflecting the timeless elegance of premium Scandinavian design.”